Kitware/torch_liberator/README.rst

 Stand-alone Single-File Model Deployments
 -----------------------------------------

-Originally the main purpose of ``torch_liberator`` was to build standalone torch packages that contained both the model code and the model weight.
+The original purpose of ``torch_liberator`` was to build standalone torch packages that contained both the model code and the model weight.
 It still does that but ``torch.package`` new in torch 1.9, might be a better solution moving forward.
+See `torch.package https://pytorch.org/docs/stable/package.html`__ for details.

-Torch Liberator builds on the "liberator" library to statically extract pytorch code that defines a model's topology and bundle that with a pretrained weights file.
+Torch Liberator builds on the
+`liberator https://gitlab.kitware.com/python/liberator`__ library to statically extract pytorch code that defines a model's topology and bundle that with a pretrained weights file.
 This results in a single-file deployment package and can potentially remove dependencies on the codebase used to train the model.

 Torch Liberator can also read these deployment files and create an instance of the model initialized with the correct pretrained weights.